holochain/scaffolding/README.md

 See the [docs.rs documentation](https://docs.rs/holochain_scaffolding_cli) to learn how to use and create custom templates.

+## Contributing

+We have a contributing [guide](guides/contributing) to help you get started.
+If you need anything else to get started please reach out on [Discord](https://discord.gg/k55DS5dmPH)!

 ## Manual installation

 Install the CLI globally with this command.